-Pledge Description Number of Local Government Participants Local Government Climate Change Declaration e Change opportunity for Local Governments to Divesting from fossil fuels Commitment to shift money out of banks that fund fossil fuels.
+Pledge Description Number of Local Government Participants Local Government Climate Change Declaration Developed by WALGA.
+A voluntary opportunity for Local Governments to demonstrate their political commitment to locally appropriate climate change adaptation and mitigation action.
+18 40 (representing 65% of the WA population) Divesting from fossil fuels Commitment to shift money out of banks that fund fossil fuels.
 19 12 (representing 30% of the WA population) Compact of Mayors A coalition of city leaders around the world committed to addressing climate change.
 20 4 Cities Power Partnership Launched July 2017 by the Climate Council, aims to celebrate and accelerate emission reductions and clean energy in Australian towns and cities.
 21 10